Learn

 One major advantage of dollar-cost averaging is that it can help smooth out the ups and downs of the market.
 As a result, you get more consistent returns over the long term.
 By investing a fixed amount regularly, you also don't have to worry about timing the market.

-The downside is that you could miss out on possible profits if the shares or fund you invest in keeps going up in price.
+The downside is that you could miss out on possible profits if the shares or funds you invest in keep going up in price.
 Since you are buying at regular intervals, you will be buying fewer shares when the price is high.
 This can limit your overall gains.

 On the other hand, lump sum investing means putting all your money in at once, instead of bit by bit over time.
 This can be good if you think the market is cheap and you want to make the most of the low prices.
 If you have a 100% share portfolio, the return on this strategy outperformed 75% of the time.
 For portfolios with 100% bonds, it's 90%.